sagar-nishad/sagar-nishad/README.md

 - 👋 Hi, I’m @sagar-nishad a beginner developer.
-- 👀 Some of my skills include React, Sql,Python and C.
+- 👀 Some of my intrests include React, Python and C.
 - 🌱 I’m currently learning React.
 - 💞️ I’m happy to collaborate to team projects.
 - 📫 How to reach me